What’s the Optimal Strategy for Recovery Nutrition in Triathlon?

 Before we explore the specific techniques of recovery nutrition, it’s important to understand the fundamental role nutrition plays in your training and recovery.
 As an athlete, your body is subjected to strenuous workouts, which can lead to muscle breakdown, depletion of energy stores, and dehydration.
 In such cases, nutrition comes to your rescue.

-A lire aussi : How Does Psychological Flexibility Training Influence Athletic Performance Under Pressure?
+A voir aussi : How Does Psychological Flexibility Training Influence Athletic Performance Under Pressure?

 When it comes to sports nutrition, there’s an emphasis on three key macronutrients – protein, carbohydrates, and fats.
 Each plays a unique role in your body.
 Carbohydrates are your body’s primary energy source.
 During your training sessions, your body breaks down carbohydrates into glucose, providing the much-needed energy for your workout.